FoodyFood/python-package-template/README.md

 python3 setup.py sdist bdist_wheel
 ```

 ## Tests (PyTest)

 Running `pytest` from the root directory of this repository will run PyTest which will test the main module as well as the sub modules.

+## Test Coverage

+Coverage is 100% with 2 ignored functions, to run a coverage report run `coverage run -m pytest; coverage report` in your terminal.

 ## Linting (PyLint)